 - Marika's Soreseal: a talisman that increases your Arcane, Faith, Intelligence, and Mind stats by 5 levels each.
 While it does also raise the damage you take from enemy attacks, Marika's Soreseal is incredibly useful for this build.
 The Arcane, Faith, and Mind boost will increase your damage and FP, ensuring that you can continue dealing lots of damage without needing to stop.
 The 5 levels in Intelligence aren't as relevant, but they're still useful if you're interested in blending this with an Intelligence mage build.
 You will find Marika's Soreseal through the fog wall at the bottom of the ravine near the Prayer Room Site of Grace in Elphael, Brace of the Haligtree.
 This is an optional area where you can fight Malenia, Blade of Miquella.

 - Cerulean Hidden Tear: a Crystal Tear that temporarily removes any FP cost.
-Most of these dragon incantations are expensive to cast, but the Cerulean Hidden Tear will allow you to use them briefly without cost.
+Most of these lightning incantations are expensive to cast, but the Cerulean Hidden Tear will allow you to use them briefly without cost.
 You can get the Cerulean Hidden Tear by going to the Minor Erdtree in Mt.
 Gelmir, where you will find another Ulcerated Tree Spirit.

 - Faith-Knot Crystal Tear: a Crystal Tear that temporarily increases your Faith stat by 10 levels.
 10 extra levels in Faith will give you a huge damage boost across every spell in this build and might be enough to secure an easy win in most fights.
 You can get the Faith-Knot Crystal Tear from the Weeping Peninsula, on the shore between Earthbore Cave and the Church of Pilgrimage.